craigbooker/craigbooker.com/src/pages/blog/beyond-me.md

 That You gave me the stars put them out of my reach Called me to waters a little too deep "

 I believe our God-given dreams serve dual purposes.
 One, they are a consistent reminder that we need God.
 If we stop even for a minute and think about what goes into making these dreams happen, we are reminded of our need for God.
-Second, simply reflecting on their scope and shear size, these dreams remind us that they originated from God for God's glory.
+Second, simply reflecting on their scope and sheer size, these dreams remind us that they originated from God for God's glory.

 ## To Serve As A Reminder